Sylvia Moves In

 But I’m dying to know all the dirty deets.“Mr. B, what were you and my grandmother doing??”

 Benjamin cuts in.
 “Things they shouldn’t be doing!”

 “Who says they shouldn’t?”
 I ask.

-Wow.
-Leave it to my grandmother Sylvia to roll out of the Grande Oaks Active Seniors Community with one man and walk back in with another.
+Well.
+Leave it to Sylvia Warner, my grandmother, to roll out of the Grande Oaks Active Seniors community with one man and walk back in with a brand new one.